WouldYouKindly/wouldyoukindly.github.io/wishlist.md

 # Wishlist

+## Disclaimer

+I don't want more things - on the opposite, I'm actively trying to get rid of stuff I don't use.
+Having said that, there are a few things I would enjoy having or trying out.

 ## Books

+I like books on politics, sociology, philosophy (especially post-modern, but preferrably less dense than Derrida...), history (I'd love a book about the history of the burger!)
+But honestly, any good non-fiction will make me happy.
+Below are things that I plan to read at some point (yeah, keep lying to yourself bud):

 - [Theory of Literature (The Open Yale Courses Series)](https://www.amazon.co.uk/dp/B007R5DS4G/) by Paul H. Fry
 - [Ideas Have Consequences: Expanded Edition](https://www.amazon.co.uk/dp/B00FHTY1V8/) by Richard M. Weaver, Roger Kimball